sirnuke/steambridge/COMPILE.md

 * Proxy and Bridge are mostly independent of each other.
 Proxy only needs to be rebuild when the Bridge API changes.
 Changes to the guts of Bridge do not affect Proxy.
-* Re-run the winemaker.sh script upon creating new Bridge source files to update the Makefile.
-Make sure to re-add the few nice-to-have flags in the Makefile (-Wall -Wextra -pipe -g as of this writing).
+* Re-run the winemaker.sh script when creating new Bridge source files to update the Makefile.